-We are actively fostering a Carolina Community of respect, trust, equality and healthy relationships.
+Through the education, campaigns and bystander accountability SAVIP actively seeks to fostering a Carolina Community of respect, trust, equality and healthy relationships.

 What are we doing?

 SAVIP promotes bystander accountability through Stand Up Carolina.
-This initiative is shifting the issues around sexual and/or relationship violence to one of empowerment to promote a sense of community.
+Stand Up Carolina is a NAPSA award winning initiative that effectively shifts the issues around sexual and/or relationship violence to one of empowerment to promote a sense of community.
 Stand Up Carolina is teaching the campus community to recognize problems, step in and speak up against negative behavior.